-Paying Off the Mortgage is a Mistake I’ll Never Regret
+Paying Off the Mortgage Early is a Mistake I’ll Never Regret

 That recognition is not the only thing we have in common.
 There’s also the fact that both of us chose to be debt-free rather than carry a mortgage in spite of the math that would suggest it’s not the smartest financial move.
 Why?
 I’ll let Rob explain, after a brief introduction, which he kindly supplied.

 Rob of Mustard Seed Money is an accountant for the federal government with a passion for all things personal finance.
 He created the website Mustard Seed Money and the course Reaching FIRE.
 Both of which emphasize sound financial education and advice.

 I think most of us would agree that money gives us security.
 With enough money, you don’t have to fret about the little things, and you can freely make spending decisions.
 However, more specifically, I believe that being debt-free gives me a heightened sense of security.

 Shortly after I graduated from college, I felt ready to buy a house.
 I was earning a decent paycheck, I planned stay in the area for the foreseeable future, and I had quite a few friends who were eager to move out of their parents’ basements who could be potential housemates.

 So in 2004, a little over a year after I graduated from college, I bought my first home at the age of 23.
 What could go wrong?

 I thought I knew everything there was to know about finance.
 After all, I had graduated with a finance degree in college.
 In reality, I had no idea what I was doing.
 I took out what seemed to be a huge, but reasonable, mortgage.
 Trying to be aggressive, I selected a 15-year mortgage in order to lower the interest rate to 3.5%.